Zer0-3nergy/DRMTS_FunknerSchwarz/behav/README.md

 (Verilog/VHDL). <br>

 The focus lies on: <br>
-- recreating a Sigma-Delta Modulator based on the example described in
+- recreating a Sigma-Delta Modulator based on the example described in *Schreier’s book from 2005 in chapter 9 [1]*, <br>
-  *Understanding Delta-Sigma Data Converters, R. Schreier, 2005*, <br>
 - designing a decimator consisting of one SINC3 and two halfband filters to reconstruct the signal from the modulator output and to decimate the oversampled signal back to an output sampling frequency of 1 kHz (M = 512), <br>